-iCalculator Scottish Income Tax Calculator is updated for the 2016 / 2017 tax year.
-You can calculate your take home pay based of your gross income, PAYE, NI and tax for 2016 / 2017.
-Use the simple Scottish income tax calculator or switch to the advanced tax calculator to review employers national insurance payments, income tax deductions and PAYE tax commitments for Scotland.
+iCalculator Scottish Income Tax Calculator is updated for the 2022/23 tax year.
+You can calculate your take home pay based on your gross income, PAYE, NI and tax for 2022/23.
+Simply enter your annual salary and click calculate or switch to the advanced tax calculator to review employers national insurance payments, income tax deductions and PAYE tax commitments for Scotland.

-From the 6th April 2016, there will be a change to how PAYE is calculated and collected by individuals subject to Scottish income tax rates.
-This is currently designed to be inline with the wider UK PAYE rates but a portion (10%) will be directly passed to Scottish funds rather than into the general HMRC tax bucket)
+On the 6th April 2016, the UK Government altered the way PAYE was calculated and collected for individuals subject to Scottish income tax rates.
+This change kept Scottish Income Tax rates and PAYE inline with the wider UK PAYE rates but a portion (10%) was directly passed to Scottish funds rather than into the general HMRC tax bucket in Westminster.

 Your tax code will change and have the prefix S applied. so if your tax code was 1000L it would become S1000L.
 Your tax code should be displayed on your payslip, Ps0 and any associated pension documents that you receive.

 If you complete a self assessment tax return you will continue to complete the details about your tax situation and financial factors as normal.
 There will be a separate box which indicates that you pay Scottish income tax.
 When checking this box, the HMRC self assessment team will know that you should be taxed using the Scottish income tax rates for 2022/23 (or any other tax year if filing a self assessment for a different tax year).